You are here:

 This was achieved by:

-• Consolidating existing paper versions of Tasmanian Legislation and storing it in an electronic form on the EnAct system.
-Legislation is stored in an format known as SGML.; and,
+- Consolidating existing paper versions of Tasmanian Legislation and storing it in an electronic form, in SGML, on the EnAct system; and

 A sub-project was established to meet community requirements for access to Tasmanian legislation, by taking advantage of the publication and distribution opportunities made possible by the new electronic repository of legislation, the EnAct system.
-From this project an on-line public access service to consolidated Tasmanian Legislation was developed, that went into production in April 1998.
+From this project a website providing access to consolidated Tasmanian Legislation was developed, and went into production in April 1998.